YA Dystopian Novels: It’s the end of the world

 YA dystopian novels

 Soon I’m going to try and reread this book because I remember loving it the first time I read it.
-I would absolutely hate the idea of having my spouse picked for me.
-In some aspects, it would be great for certain people especially those who are constantly getting divorced.
-But for those who know who they love and who they want to be with then, I would end up hating the idea.
-This book is completely worth checking out though.
-On top of that this world is very strict.
+I would hate the idea of having my spouse picked for me.
+In some aspects, it would be great for certain people, especially those who are constantly getting divorced.
+But for those who know who they love and who they want to be with, then I would end up hating the idea.
+This book is completely worth checking out, though.
+On top of that, this world is very strict.
 There are a lot of rules and regulations for the citizens.
-Let’s just say you’re basically not allowed to have any fun.
+Let’s just say you’re not allowed to have any fun.

 Amazon | Bookshop